Softdrink117/gbsc-sync-combiner/README.md

  A simple sync combiner designed to convert RGBHV (VGA) into RGBS.
 Specifically built to be used with the GBS-Control project, which has some notable issues with RGBHV input under some circumstances (downscaling, etc.).

  The circuit is straightforward, using only a single logic IC and three resistors.
 The headers (`J2` and `J3`) are actually optional, and only included so that the module is plug-and-play compatible with the existing headers on the GBS board (`P9` and `P11`, respectively).
+If you wish, you can omit installation of the headers and solder wires directly between the Sync Combiner board and the GBS mainboard.

 ### Circuit Design